michaeltelford/wgit/README.md

 ## Extending The API

 Indexing in Wgit is the means of pulling down parts of a web page and turning them into accessible document attributes/methods.
-For example, `Document#author` will return you the webpage's tag value of `meta[@name='author']`.
+For example, `Wgit::Document#author` will return you the webpage's tag value of `meta[@name='author']`.

 By default, Wgit indexes what it thinks are the most important pieces of information from each webpage.
 This of course is often not enough given the nature of webpages and their differences from each other.
-Therefore there exists ways to extend the default indexing logic.
+Therefore, there exists a set of ways to extend the default indexing logic.

 There are two ways to extend the indexing behaviour of Wgit: